Akkatecture/Documentation/content/posts/akkatecture_init.md

 **Storage** - actors can store local internal state, in memory, and defer the storing of its state to a persistent store.
 This state is also thread safe from anything outside of the actors locality since actors process one message at a time and cannot be inspected externally.

 **Communication** - actors can communicate with each other using a pre-defined communication protocol.
 Typically addressed by using location transparent actor addresses.
 Actors communicate with message passing and that is the only way that the outside world can communicate with the actor system.
-Messages beign commands, or events.
+Messages being commands, or events.
 The actor model in computer science is a mathematical model of concurrent computation that treats "actors" as the universal primitives of concurrent computation.
 In response to a message that it receives, an actor can: make local decisions, create more actors, send more messages, and determine how to respond to the next message received.
-Actors may modify their own private state, but can only affect each other through messages (avoiding the need for any defining of critical sections, or wierd mutexs).
+Actors may modify their own private state, but can only affect each other through messages (avoiding the need for any defining of critical sections, or weird mutexs).

 Akka based systems have been used to drive hugely scalable and highly available systems (such as Netflix and The Guardian).
 Even though these companies tend to run into issues at scale on a daily basis, I still see value in modelling the business domain using actors since, with some haggling, they are quite descriptive and indicative of what actually happens in the real world.